ICT381/ict381-lab-notes/LAB_5B.md

 * Add `jenkins` user to the `docker` group to allow it to run Docker commands without `sudo`.
 * Reboot the system for the changes to take effect.
 * Ensures both `.ssh` and `.aws` folder is available in the `jenkins` home directory.
-* Ensures that the `known_host` file exist and adds the GitHub SSH public key.
+* Ensures that the `known_hosts` file exist and adds the GitHub SSH public key.
 * Creates the `/etc/ansible` directory and an `ansible.cfg` file with settings to disable host key checking and set the number of SSH retries.
 * Clones the `juju4.gpgkey_generate` Ansible role into the jenkins user .ansible roles directory which will be used in the Jenkins pipeline when importing the `gen-gpgkey-ubuntu.yaml` playbook.